jolim/button_like_a_link/README.md

 ## Usage

+Add

+	 	class="button-like-a-link"

-		Add the class .button_like_a_link to any form.
-It will change the button.
+to any form element.
+It will change the submit button.

 ## Contributing